 You might have also gotten tired of telling guests with little and big fingers to stop touching the screen.
 Any time the TV screen is touched, it can leave hard-to-get-out fingerprints, smudges, food, and smears.
 After hosting last year’s holiday events, cleaning up the flat panel screen probably was not enjoyable, as you had to be careful of which cleaning products you used, to avoid further damaging the display.
 Even if you managed to get out all of the fingerprints, smudges, and smears, you may still have had small scratches and chips missing out of the display from where objects accidently hit the screen.

 This year, be prepared before your guests arrive and order a LCD screen protector to create a baby-proof flat screen TV.
-If you have more than one flat panel television in the home, protect all flat panel TVs in the home with screen protectors.
+If you have more than one flat panel television in the home, protect all flat panel TVs in the home with TV screen protectors.
 Screen protectors are designed to work with most modern flat panel televisions on the market today, including LCD, LED, and plasma screens.